strawberry-graphql/strawberry-django/docs/guide/fields.md

 ## Including / excluding Django model fields by name

+!!! warning

+    These new keywords should be used with caution, as they may inadvertently lead to exposure of unwanted data.
+Especially with `fields="__all__"` or `exclude`, sensitive model attributes may be included and made available without your awareness.

 `strawberry.django.type` includes two optional keyword fields to help you more easily populate fields from the Django model, `fields` and `exclude`.

 Valid values for `fields` are: